Smartline is an exciting research project looking at how technology can be used to help us live healthier and happier lives.

 Involvement in the project is completely voluntary with the option to withdraw at any time.

-See our latest project updates on the dedicated news page, including photos from Coastline's customer away day.
+See the latest updates on the project's dedicated news page.

 The Smartline Story